 Singing and tapping their skin develops their movement and hearing, tickle time develops the sense of touch and dangling an object such as a bunch of keys encourages them to grab.

 By toddler age, they’re much more aware of what playtime is and are old enough to explore their surroundings and experiment with their creativity.
 They tend to move around a lot more and are often able to entertain themselves.
+At this age its important to introduce toys for imaginative play as a way to channel their curiosity and creativity.

 There are many ways you can get involved, such as colouring, playing with push-along toys and even visiting indoor play areas.
 As a parent, it’s important to be aware that the latter can sometimes pose several hazards, which should be noted before you visit.
 Take caution of sharp edges, hard floors and tight spaces such as tunnels which could potentially result in a back injury when crouching for long periods of time with your toddler.